udacity/cd15827-Claude-AI-Engineer-Bounded-Autonomy-Guardrails/README.md

-# AI Engineer — Bounded Autonomy & Guardrails
+# Claude AI Engineer — Bounded Autonomy & Guardrails

 This repo is the source of truth for the exercises in this course.
 Each exercise is a self-contained Python project that builds, step by step, toward a complete reference